yang-guo/kdb_tutorial/functions_adverbs.md

 ```

 `/`
 : over works on monadic, dyadic and multivalent functions.
+In generate it is used to either to reduce using a function, or to use a function recursively.
+Only the final return value from the final call is returned.

 On a dyadic/multivalent function over will take the first two values of the collection, then take the result of that and the next value (this is often called reduce in other languages).
 Optionally you can also set an initial starting value:
 ```